infraspecdev/infraspec.dev/content/blog/tag-strat-blog.md

   ]
 }
 ```

+## Testing the Policy

+After implementing the tagging and scp policies, we conducted rigorous testing to ensure compliance across our EC2 resources.
+We deployed several EC2 instances with and without the mandatory tags to verify the enforcement mechanisms.

+- **Success Case**: When an EC2 instance was launched with all mandatory tags (`Owner`, `ManagedBy`), the instance creation proceeded without any issues.

+- **Failure Case**: When an attempt was made to launch an EC2 instance without the `ManagedBy` tag, the operation was denied, demonstrating the effectiveness of our SCP in enforcing tag compliance.

+## The Impact of Tags in Our Organization

+### Resource Identification and Ownership

+- **Owner Tag**: By tagging each resource with an `Owner`, we could quickly identify who was responsible for any given resource.
+This became critical when tracking down resources that were running unexpectedly or were no longer needed.
+The `Owner` tag provided clear accountability, making it easier to manage and decommission resources no longer in use.

+### Operational Efficiency and Automation

+- **ManagedBy Tag**: The `ManagedBy` tag helped us distinguish between resources managed by Terraform and those managed manually.
+This was particularly useful for automating resource management and ensuring that Terraform-managed resources were consistent with our infrastructure-as-code policies.

 ## Tag Naming and Usage Conventions

 To ensure consistency and avoid conflicts, adhere to the following conventions: